developit/microbundle/README.md

 Microbundle will generally respect your TypeScript config defined in a `tsconfig.json` file with notable exceptions being the "[target](https://www.typescriptlang.org/tsconfig#target)" and "[module](https://www.typescriptlang.org/tsconfig#module)" settings.
 To ensure your TypeScript configuration matches the configuration that Microbundle uses internally it's strongly recommended that you set `"module": "ESNext"` and `"target": "ESNext"` in your `tsconfig.json`.

+If you're using TypeScript with CSS Modules, you will want to set `"include": ["node_modules/microbundle/index.d.ts"]` in your `tsconfig.json` to tell TypeScript how to handle your CSS Module imports.

 ### CSS and CSS Modules

 Importing CSS files is supported via `import "./foo.css"`.
 By default, generated CSS output is written to disk.
 The `--css inline` command line option will inline generated CSS into your bundles as a string, returning the CSS string from the import: